Skip to main content

 Medsafe is seeking feedback on changes to the Guideline on the Regulation of Therapeutic Products in New Zealand: clinical trials

 New Zealand’s Medicines and Medical Devices Safety Authority (Medsafe) is consulting on updates to clinical trial regulations, seeking feedback on revisions to an existing guideline and two new documents.
 The last major revision occurred in 2018.
-The proposed updates aim to incorporate new legislation and guidance, reflect best practices like patient involvement in trial design, and clarify requirements.
+The proposed updates aim to incorporate new legislation and guideline, reflect best practices like patient involvement in trial design, and clarify requirements.
 Key changes include an expanded definition of clinical trials to better differentiate them from routine clinical practice and align with international definitions.

 PORTUGAL